bioip/vronto/README.md

 3) With a reference coordinate system we can classify 2D images by simply annotating them with 2 or more points.
 For example when images are databased they are typically assigned an annotation defining the "view" (e.g. anterior head; lateral thorax).
 If instead the user annotates the image using annatomical points that have 3D coordinates then we can infer the view.

+# Operation Guide

+The Unity version we use is 2017.3.1f1.

 # Collaboration

 The project was developed by UI CS students Josh Wu, Guanyunbo Yang, and industrial design student Lai Jiang under the supervision of Matt Yoder.